Saudi Arabia admits Khashoggi died in consulate, Merkel says explanation 'inadequate'

 In contrast, German Chancellor Angela Merkel, in a joint statement with her foreign minister, robustly condemned the account of Khashoggi’s disappearance.

 “We condemn this act in the strongest terms,” their statement said.
 “We expect transparency from Saudi Arabia about the circumstances of his death ...
-The information available about events in the Istanbul consulate is inadequate.” [nS8N1TF01O]
+The information available about events in the Istanbul consulate is inadequate.”

 Khashoggi, a U.S. resident, went missing after entering the consulate on Oct.
 2 to obtain documents for his upcoming marriage.
 Days later, Turkish officials said they believed he was killed in the building, an allegation Saudi Arabia had, until now, strenuously denied.